sshushliapin/Sitecore.FakeDb/README.md

 > **Important:**

 > BucketManager is a static class.
 It means that the mocked BucketProvider
-> instance can be shared between different unit tests which may lead to
+> instance can be shared between different unit tests, which may lead to
 > unstable behavior in tests.